 What is a sim racing wind simulator?

-Before we start building, we will first explain what a wind simulator is and what they are used for.
+Before we start building, we will explain what a wind simulator is and what they are used for.
 Wind simulators are used by sim racers to create a super realistic and immersive racing experience by generating dynamic wind effects.
 This will take your gaming experience to an even higher level!
 Do you want this too?
 Then there are two options:

-Sim racing wind simulator requirements
+Sim racing wind simulator supplies

 - 1x Arduino Uno rev3.